-Fabric glue is typically used for flexible fabrics, but for thick leather fabric glue won’t hold.
-On the other hand, PVA glues are often used for porous materials, however if the finished project needs to be flexible, wood glue is no use since it dries solid, leading to adhesive or cohesive failure on the final product.
+Fabric glue is typically used for flexible fabrics, but for thick leather, fabric glue won’t hold.
+On the other hand, PVA glues are often used for porous materials, however, if the finished project needs to be flexible, wood glue is no use since it dries solid, leading to adhesive or cohesive failure on the final product.

-Using a solid glue on your leather project might not be ideal, as it may reduce the flexibility of your item.
+Using a solid glue on your leather project might not be ideal, as it will reduce the flexibility of your item.
 This is fine for a wallet or briefcase, but no use for a piece of clothing.

 One last thing to consider is the finish of the leather.